sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 ![image](https://github.com/user-attachments/assets/2dbb4738-8089-4f8d-b52e-45a1b51eb65f)

 SEQ2SEQ-VIS also lets the user evaluate what would have happened if she had forced the system to pick "dark" after "gets".
-This would have given a correct solution.
+And we see this would have given a correct solution.

 ### 4. GOALS AND TASKS

+SEQ2SEQ-VIS aims to meet three domain goals for sequence-to-sequence models:

+1. **G1 - Examine Model Decisions (errors)**
+SEQ2SEQ-VIS helps users examine the model's decision chain (encoding, decoding, attention, and beam search) by providing the ability to visualize parts of each stage.

+2. **G2 - Connect Decisions with Training Data Samples**
+Because, the training data is the model's worldview, examining past training data samples similar to the inference instance we are investigating is often revealing.

+3. **G3 - Test Alternative Decisions**
+SEQ2SEQ-VIS also has the goal of allowing users to explore what-if scenarios by intervening in model decisions at different steps to see what possible outcomes could have resulted from a different decision.
+This is important in understanding what decisions would have been "correct" and therefore, in brainstorming model-level fixes.

+Using these goals, the authors comple five tasks for SEQ2SEQ-VIS:

+1. T1 - Create visualizations of each of our five decision stages [G1]
+2. T2 - Visualize
+3. T3 - Explore vectors produced by decoder, encoder stages) and look at their nearest neighbor vectors pulled from the training set.

 ### 5. DESIGN OF Seq2Seq-Vis